FruitJuic/OCUniverse/Aries Costiallis.md

 # Early Life

 Aries Costiallis was originally a local engineer and mechanic for his small town on [[K385]].
-He fixed appliances, Helped with vehicles, and any other things that were brought to him.
-At the age of 16, he was told of a opportunity to join [[The Guard]], and seeing an chance to advance his skills and maybe meet some new people, He accepted, and was brought aboard the [[Engineering Division]].
+He fixed appliances, helped with vehicles, and any other things that were brought to him.
+At the age of 16, he was told of a opportunity to join [[The Guard]], and seeing a chance to advance his skills and maybe meet some new people, he accepted, and was brought aboard the [[Engineering Division]].

 # Joining of [[The Guard]]